FAQs about Brewster’s Reopening and Updates on School Year 2020-21

 What happens if my child is ill and cannot attend classes?

 Student wellness is monitored daily.
-Students who are ill or displaying any symptoms consistent with identified symptoms of COVID-19 are asked to refrain from attending classes and activities and are assessed to determine the best placement, either in the Health Center, overflow spaces, or their dorm room.
+Students who are ill, displaying any symptoms consistent with identified symptoms of COVID-19, or express concerns that they may be ill are asked to refrain from attending classes and activities and are assessed to determine the best placement, either in the Health Center, overflow spaces, or their dorm room.
 Students who cannot attend class in person can attend class virtually.
 As maintaining the health and well-being of all is paramount, should illness persist, students will be encouraged to return home or to the residence of a designated family member/guardian until they are fully recovered and test results come back negative.
 A limited number of spaces will be designated on campus for this purpose should families not be able to designate a guardian within driving distance of campus.

 Where on campus will sick students be isolated?

 In addition to the existing Student Health Center, we have added a secondary Health Center on campus in Cate House for students who need to be quarantined and cannot return home.
-(The employees who work in Cate House have either moved to other offices or are working from home.)
 Students who need to quarantine and who live within driving distance of campus will be encouraged to quarantine and recover at home if possible.
 Huggins Hospital is located less than one mile from campus and is prepared to support students who are seriously ill.

-If a student shows any signs of illness, they will be asked to work virtually for the day or report to the Health Center.
+If a student shows any signs of illness, or expresses concerns of symptoms, they will be asked to work virtually for the day or report to the Health Center.
 All symptoms will be taken seriously and evaluated carefully.

 Is the school in consultation with health professionals on the protocols for student support?